umanzorurrutia/cse15l-lab-reports/lab1-report.md

 [user@sahara ~]$ ls lecture1/Hello.java
 lecture1/Hello.java
 ```
-- `ls` with a file path returns the name of the file as long as the file exists.
+- `ls` with a file path returns the path of the file as long as the file exists.

 ### `cat` Tests